pfwd/cv/index.md

 - Experience with JavaScript, NodeJs, React, Express, Gatsby, VueJS, jQuery, AlloyJS, Angular, Titanium, BootStrap, HTML, Twig and Tailwind CSS
 - Experience with Flask, Django and MicroPython and other Python tools
 - Experience with Docker, Linux, Jenkins, AWS, Travis, Netlify, and Kubernetes
-- Expericence with Figma, Miro, Jira, Confluence, MailGun, DataDog and Sentry
+- Experience with Figma, Miro, Jira, Confluence, MailGun, DataDog and Sentry
 - A passion for testing code (TDD, Unit, Functional), good practice and clean code
 - Lots of experience upgrading, maintaining and migrating legacy code bases.
 EG Symfony 3.x to 6 or Magento to Symfony.
 - Over a decade of professional web development experience (Two decades including study of the field)
 - Teacher to online students (HowToCodeWell YouTube Channel)

 ## Work history

+### 2023 - 2024 | PHP Contractor at Space48

+Contract PHP Developer working with Symfony, APIs, jQuery, Bulma, Docker, Warden and PHP to improve existing codebase.

 ### 2022 - 2023 | PHP Contractor at BJSS (Specsavers)